-If your data is highly sensitive and confidential, do not use SDelete and prefer a file eraser tool such as BitRaser for File that securely wipes every bit of data from Windows PC or supported drive volume.
+If your data is highly sensitive and confidential, do not use SDelete and prefer a file eraser tool such as BitRaser File Eraser that securely wipes every bit of data from Windows PC or supported drive volume.

 Before selling, donation, sharing, or disposing of your storage media or devices with storage drives, always secure erase or wipe them to destroy deleted files beyond the scope of recovery.
-You can use a powerful file eraser tool such as BitRaser for File or leverage the Microsoft’s SDelete utility.
+You can use a powerful file eraser tool such as BitRaser File Eraser or leverage the Microsoft’s SDelete utility.

 Use SDelete only if you are familiar with command line tool.
 One typo, and you will end up losing every single file from your system beyond the scope of recovery.

 Aruna Attri is a Senior Data Recovery Expert at Stellar®.
 She is a technology blogger and Windows expert.
 She has experience in Windows data recovery domain.
 She loves to troubleshoot Windows issue and write technical tips and tutorials.